tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs namespace_type %}

-This field should be Group or Individual.
-A namespace is the first item to come after the / following the domain.
-For example https://www.gitlab.com/NicoleSchwartz/ is an Individual namespace.
-There are some namespace_IDs that are missing from this table, when doing certain joins (left) you may get NULL when this data is missing.
+The type of namespace: Group, User, or Project.

 {% enddocs %}

 {% docs visibility_level %}

-public, private, or internal.
+The visibility setting for the namespace or project: public, private, or internal.
+More information about namespace and project visibility [here](https://docs.gitlab.com/ee/user/public_access.html)

 {% enddocs %}

 {% docs page_url_fragment %}

-Fragment aka anchor
+Fragment aka anchor.
+Ex.
+For gitlab.com/projects/new#blank_project, the page_url_fragment is `blank_project`

 {% enddocs %}

 {% docs namespace_is_ultimate_parent %}

-A flag to indicate if the namespace record is also an ultimate parent namespace
+Boolean flag which is set to True if the namespace is the ultimate parent.

 {% enddocs %}